Rafmon/Eventhorizon/README.md

 1. **Clone the Repository**

-    Open a terminal on your Raspberry Pi and run the following command to clone the repository:
+    Open a terminal on your Raspberry Pi and run the following command to create a work directory:

     ```sh
     mkdir EventHorizon